 Email Service Providers

 Email service providers have also been known to suspend the accounts of marijuana-related businesses claiming they violate the providers’ terms of service.
-This happened to Cannabiz Media in earlier this year when MailChimp suspended its account without notice or recourse.
-Cannabiz Media has since added an email marketing feature into the Cannabiz Media Database to help other businesses, investors, journalists, and so on working in the marijuana industry to avoid similar fates.
+This happened to Cannabiz Media last year when MailChimp suspended its account without notice or recourse.
+Cannabiz Media responded by adding a comprehensive email marketing feature into the Cannabiz Media Database to help other businesses, investors, journalists, and so on working in the marijuana industry avoid similar fates.

-MailChimp isn’t the only email service provider that doesn’t allow marijuana-related businesses to use its product.
+MailChimp isn’t the only email service provider that doesn’t allow marijuana-related businesses (those that don’t touch the cannabis plant at all) to use its product.
 Many other companies like Hubspot, Infusionsoft, Constant Contact, GetResponse, Campaign Monitor, ActiveCampaign, and more include language in their terms of service stating users cannot send messages related to illegal goods or services, illegal substances, or unlawful material.
-In other words, if a marijuana-related business wants to use an email marketing tool to grow or simply to send transactional messages (e.g. receipts or shipping confirmation messages), it’s out of luck.
+In other words, if a marijuana-related business wants to use an email marketing tool for marketing purposes or simply to send transactional messages (e.g. receipts or shipping confirmation messages), it’s out of luck.

 Event and Ticket Sales Platforms

 For marijuana-related businesses, non-profit organizations, educational institutions, or anyone else who wants to hold an event related to marijuana, finding an online tool to sell tickets could be a big problem.
-This year, Eventbrite has been pulling events related to the marijuana industry from its ticket sales platform.
+Last year, Eventbrite pulled events related to the marijuana industry from its ticket sales platform.
 Even the New York Cannabis Film Festival, which has sold tickets through Eventbrite for the past two years, had its event pulled from Eventbrite and its Eventbrite user account was deleted.

 People who have sold tickets to marijuana industry networking events have also had their events pulled from the Eventbrite site and their accounts suspended with no notice aside from an email message saying they were guilty of “violations of law surrounding a federally regulated substance.”
-For some events that were already in progress (meaning tickets were already being sold), account owners are still trying to log into their accounts to retrieve guest lists and receive money for the tickets that were already sold.
+For some events that were already in progress (meaning tickets were already being sold), account owners had to struggle to log into their accounts to retrieve guest lists and receive money for the tickets that were already sold.

 Considering that many states require that marijuana cultivators, processors, dispensaries, and retailers have insurance policies in place in order to apply for and obtain marijuana licenses to operate, the insurance challenge could be insurmountable for some marijuana businesses.
 There is no doubt that competition is essential, but without enough insurance choices, few marijuana businesses can actually overcome the insurance challenge and enter the market.